Image Combiner FAQ

 discards content at the edges.

-dominating the composition.
+clear without dominating the composition.

 How do I make a photo collage for Instagram?